coltongrainger/journal/index.md

 author: Colton Grainger
 ---

+## 2019-01-01

+I revised cards on introductory measure theory, also group actions.
+I continued through a backlog of reviews I owed mnemosyne from last semester.

+(Oddly as well, I flicked through photos from 2018 back to the beginning of 2016, when I was skiing a bit and preparing to graduate.
+From my undergraduate coursework, maybe I'm only interested to mnemo-fy notes from electricity and magnetism? from ordinary differential equations?)

 ## 2019-12-31

 I spent some time convincing myself that "chunking mathematical concepts" would be more rewarding "completing prerequisites in a satisfactory order" after reading Michael Nielsen's [essay on anki](http://augmentingcognition.com/ltm.html).
 I reactivated [mnemosyne cards](https://quamash.net/maths-GRE) I had made studying for the math GRE.